Compliance & Quality Connections Conference

 It is the Position of TheArc New York that:

-• Spirituality, spiritual growth, and religious expression that respect a person’s history, tradition, and current preference or choice are rights that should be honored by service systems and religious communities, as should the choice not to participate.
+• Spirituality, spiritual growth, and religious expression that respect a person’s culture, history, tradition, and current preference or choice are rights that should be honored by service systems and religious communities, as must be the choice not to participate.

-• The desires and interest of individuals and their families must be accommodated when assisting individuals to participate in spiritual activities of their choice including reading of religious material, playing religious music, and consideration for special dietary needs of individuals due to religious affiliations.
+• The desires and interest of individuals and their families must be accommodated when assisting individuals to participate in spiritual activities of their choice including reading of spiritual or religious material, playing religious music, wearing special dress or ritual attire and items, celebration of holidays, and consideration for special dietary needs of individuals due to religious affiliations.

 • Protections must be provided to assure that individuals are free from undue influence, proselytizing, direction or coercion to participate in any spiritual activity, religious group or sect.